 TTUTM B6xxx...yyy...
-Zone [ Scale [ X-offset Y-offset ] ]

-Where, 6 must match the first digit sent after B. xxx... is a placeholder for up to 6 "easting" (X coordinate) digits yyy... is a placeholder for up to 7 "northing" (Y coordinate) digits.
+Zone [ Scale [ X-offset Y-offset ] ] Where, 6 must match the first digit sent after B. xxx... is 1 to 6 number of lower case "x" characters as a placeholder for up to 6 "easting" (X coordinate) digits yyy... is 1 to 7 number of lower case "y" characters as a placeholder for up to 7 "northing" (Y coordinate) digits.
 Zone is the UTM zone and optional latitude band to indicate hemisphere.
 Scale is a multiplier to apply to the received digits.
 This allows us to drop trailing digits for less resolution.
 X-offset & Y-offset are added to the received data so leading digits can be omitted from the transmission.